UPDATED: AUGUST 12, 2023 | 1 MIN READ

 What is the cheapest car insurance?

 The cheapest car insurance is liability-only coverage.
-This type of insurance pays for any damage or injuries you cause, but it doesn’t cover costs to repair or replace your vehicle.
+This type of insurance pays for any damage or injuries you cause but doesn’t cover costs to repair or replace your vehicle.

 Additionally, you need to add medical payments or personal injury protection (PIP) coverage to your policy to ensure your medical bills are covered in an at-fault accident.
 Most companies also allow drivers to enhance their liability-only policies by adding uninsured motorists coverage.